MishaFrenkman/getWifiPass/README.md

 How-to:

-1. Download the exec file
+1. Download the exec or compile the c++ file
-2. Copy file to /usr/bin
+2. Copy executable to $PATH
 3. Run in terminal